-- IV.
-Conditional Use Permit Required Pursuant to RSA 674:21 the Planning Board is hereby authorized to grant a Conditional Use Permit to allow for accessory dwelling units in accordance with the restrictions and requirements of this section. - V. Criteria for Approval.

-All of the following criteria must be met in order for the zoning board/planning board/building inspector to approve the construction of an accessory dwelling unit:

-- (a) A maximum of one (1) accessory dwelling unit may be permitted on property located in zoning districts that allow single family dwellings and must be located within or attached to the principal single family dwelling unit. - (b) An interior door shall be provided between the principal dwelling unit and the accessory dwelling unit. - (c) All municipal regulations applicable to single family dwellings shall also apply to the combination of a principal dwelling unit and an accessory dwelling unit including, but not limited to, lot and building dimensional requirements.
-A minimum of two parking spaces shall be provided for the accessory dwelling unit. - (d) The applicant for a conditional use permit shall demonstrate adequate provisions for water supply and sewage disposal for the accessory and primary dwelling units in accordance with RSA 485.A:38.
-Water and wastewater systems for the principal and accessory dwelling units may be combined or separate. - (e) Either the principal dwelling unit or the accessory dwelling unit must be owner occupied.
-The owner must demonstrate that one of the units is their principal place of residence.
+- 1. Increase the supply of affordable housing without the need for more infrastructure or further land development. - 2.
+Provide flexible housing options for residents and their families. - 3.
+Integrate affordable housing into the community with minimal negative impact. - 4.
+Provide elderly citizens with the opportunity to retain their homes and age in place. - C. Conditional Use Permit Required.
+Pursuant to RSA 674:21 the Planning Board is hereby authorized to grant a Conditional Use Permit to allow for accessory dwelling units in accordance with the restrictions and requirements of this section. - D. Criteria for Approval.
+All of the following criteria must be met in order for the zoning board/planning board/building inspector to approve the construction of an accessory dwelling unit: - 1.
+A maximum of one (1) accessory dwelling unit may be permitted on property located in zoning districts that allow single-family dwellings. - 2.
+An interior door shall be provided between the principal dwelling unit and the attached accessory dwelling unit. - 3.
+All municipal regulations applicable to single-family dwellings shall also apply to the combination of a principal dwelling unit and an attached accessory dwelling unit including, but not limited to, lot and building dimensional requirements. - 4.
+A minimum of two parking spaces shall be provided for the accessory dwelling unit. - 5.
+The applicant for a conditional use permit shall demonstrate adequate provisions for water supply and sewage disposal for the accessory and primary dwelling units in accordance with RSA 485-A:38.
+Water and wastewater systems for the principal and accessory dwelling units may be combined or separate. - 6.
+Either the principal dwelling unit or the accessory dwelling unit must be owner occupied.
+The owner must demonstrate that one of the units is their principal place of residence. - 7.
 Both the primary dwelling unit and the accessory dwelling unit must remain in common ownership.
-Transfer of either dwelling unit to condominium ownership is not permitted. - (f) Accessory dwelling units shall maintain an aesthetic continuity with the principal dwelling unit as a single family dwelling. - (g) An accessory dwelling unit size may not be restricted to less than 750 square feet. - (h) Detached Accessory Dwelling Units.
-Detached accessory dwelling units are permitted.
-Detached accessory dwelling units shall require that the lot be 20 percent larger than the minimum lot size required in the residential zone it is proposed. - (i) The accessory dwelling unit shall have no more than 2 bedrooms. - VI.
-Occupancy Permit Required
+Transfer of either dwelling unit to

+- condominium ownership is not permitted. - 8.
+Accessory dwelling units shall maintain an aesthetic continuity with the principal dwelling unit as a single-family dwelling. - 9.
+An accessory dwelling unit size may not be restricted to less than 750 square feet. - 10.
+Detached accessory dwelling units are permitted provided that the lot is 20 percent larger than the minimum lot size required in the residential zone it is proposed.
+All municipal regulations applicable to single-family dwellings shall apply. - 11.
+The accessory dwelling unit shall have no more than 2 bedrooms. - E. Occupancy Permit Required.
 Prior to occupancy of the accessory dwelling unit, the homeowner shall complete an ADU application and submit to the Planning Board and Code Enforcement Officer for approval of the permit for construction of an accessory dwelling unit.
-Upon completion of such construction the Code Enforcement Officer will issue an occupancy permit if all criteria are met.
+Upon completion of such construction the Code Enforcement Officer will issue an occupancy permit if all criteria is met.